bot-app/trading/docs/freqai.md

 You will see the boot-up process of automatic data downloading, followed by simultaneous training and trading.

 !!! danger "Not for production"
-    The example strategy provided with the Freqtrade source code is designed for showcasing/testing a wide variety of FreqAI features.
+    The example strategy provided with the Trading source code is designed for showcasing/testing a wide variety of FreqAI features.
 It is also designed to run on small computers so that it can be used as a benchmark between developers and users.
 It is *not* designed to be run in production.

 An example strategy, prediction model, and config to use as a starting points can be found in `trading/templates/FreqaiExampleStrategy.py`, `trading/freqai/prediction_models/LightGBMRegressor.py`, and